silphid/silphid.unity/README.md

 - Customizable transition system based on IObservable
     - Built-in transitions for uGUI (crossfade, slide, zoom, instant)
     - The sequencing of transitions allows phases (load/show/transition/hide...) to take as much time as they need.
-- Simple binding extensions for uGUI and TextMeshPro
+- Simple binding extensions for uGUI
 - And much, much more!

 ## Under Development